 Evil Ed in Fright Night

 Evil Ed is a great character.
 He’s sympathetic, funny, tries his best to play the part of best friend, but he’s kind of weird and obnoxious in a self-sabotaging way.
 He starts out similar to Randy in Scream, but eventually he’s seduced and turned by main vampire Jerry Dandridge.
 For a secondary antagonist, he has a legacy that almost outshines that of Jerry himself.
-People remember Fright Night for this character specifically sometimes and there was a disappointment when he didn’t return for Fright Night Part II.
+People remember Fright Night for this character and there was a disappointment when he didn’t return for Fright Night Part II.
 That definitely speaks to the character’s strength as well as Stephen Geoffreys’s memorable portrayal.

 Harry Cooper in Night of the Living Dead

 Cooper is kind of the classic thorn in the side who just makes everything worse by being there.
 But he moves up from just being an unlikable jerk when he takes up arms against the other protagonists and makes the lack of survival at the end possible.
 In the remake, he and Ben have an actual shootout, but in the original it’s a smaller scene.
-They both basically land one good it apiece.
+They both basically land one good hit apiece.
 It says a lot though that one of the changes made in the remake is that we actually get to see Barbara come back to put a bullet in Cooper’s head and pass it off as a zombie attack.
 This is all due to how hated the character had been for so long.

 Henry Bowers in IT